10 PDPA Obligations Every Singapore Business Must Follow

 Section: Part VIA (Sections 26A-26E)

-The rule: Since 1 February 2021, you must notify the PDPC within 3 calendar days of completing your assessment that a data breach is notifiable.
-You must also notify affected individuals if the breach is likely to result in significant harm.
+The rule: Since February 2021, you must notify the PDPC within 3 calendar days of concluding that a breach is notifiable.
+If the breach could cause significant harm, you must also tell the affected individuals.

 Notifiable Thresholds

-- It results in or is likely to result in significant harm to any affected individual, OR
+- It results in or is likely to result in significant harm to anyone affected, OR

 - It affects or is likely to affect 500 or more individuals